 Dentist Whitewater or a hygienist will discuss your oral hygiene habits and diet before demonstrating appropriate brushing and flossing techniques.
 Lifestyle factors that affect oral health besides cosmetic improvements to your teeth are also discussed.

 Regular dental exams protect not just your oral health but also your overall health.
 For example, the signs and symptoms of systemic diseases like rheumatoid arthritis, lupus, and diabetes may show up in the mouth initially.
 If your dentist or hygienist notices indications of these issues, a referral to see your physician for further advice is provided.
-The exams and cleanings allow dentists to offer tips on caring for your teeth and detect oral health issues early when they are quickly treatable.
+The exams and cleanings allow dentists near you to offer tips on caring for your teeth and detect oral health issues early when they are quickly treatable.

 During dental exams and cleanings, your dentist or hygienist will evaluate your overall health besides your oral hygiene and the risks of tooth decay, root decay, gum disease, bone disease, and the need for tooth restoration or replacement.